MwesigwaAllan/pallendrom/README.md

-# pallendrom  - continue to write the details of the every task in plain english for every repository.
+#### pallendrom  - continue to write the details of every task in plain english for every repository.